michaeljclark/michaeljclark.github.io/software.md

-rv8 is a simulation suite that features a user mode simulator, a full system emulator, a dynamic binary translator along with metadata tools and a model for generating artefacts based on instruction set metadata. rv8 implements an 16550-like UART and supports RV32GC and RV64GC.
+rv8 is a simulation suite that features a user mode simulator, a full system emulator, a dynamic binary translator along with metadata tools and a model for generating artifacts based on instruction set metadata. rv8 implements an 16550-like UART and supports RV32GC and RV64GC.